keboola/connection-docs/management/account/index.md

 Account management allows you to configure your own account.
 You can reach your account settings from two places:

-1. Keboola Connection home page
+1. Keboola home page
 2. Projects

-Go to the Keboola Connection home page and select **Account Settings** in the little drop down box at the top:
+Go to the Keboola home page and select **Account Settings** in the little drop down box at the top:

 {: .image-popup}
 ![Screenshot -- Account Settings](/management/account/account-setting-1.png)